andreagorsche/tablebooking/README.md

 ![Deployment without whitenoise](/static/images/readme/deploymenterror_static.png "Deployment without whitenoise")

+I could solve the issue by performing the following steps:
+1) Checking Slack if anyone else ever had this problem
+2) Finding a thread and following the steps: a) b) c)
+3) Finding a thread and reading about the problem of Django not transfering static files to Heroku automatically

 # Credits

 #### Find out that the inner-menu-card div was missing for my flip cards to work on the front page